Droop (RuPaul's Drag Race)

-"Droop" is the eighth episode of the twelfth season of RuPaul's Drag Race.
+"Droop" is the eighth episode of the twelfth season of the American television series RuPaul's Drag Race.
 It originally aired on April 17, 2020.
+The episode's main challenge tasks the contestants with creating and marketing products for the lifestyle brand Droop.
 Chaka Khan is a guest judge.
-Heidi N Closet wins the episode's main challenge, and Jan is eliminated from the competition after placing in the bottom two and losing a lip-sync against Widow Von'Du.
+Heidi N Closet wins the episode's main challenge.
+Jan is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Widow Von'Du to "This Is My Night" by Khan.

 Episode

-Chaka Khan is a guest judge.

-Heidi N Closet wins the main challenge.

-For the episode's mini-challenge, the contestants pair up and create a box of FabFitFun products for another duo, then gift it to them with shade.
+For the episode's mini-challenge, the contestants are tasked with pairing up and creating a box of FabFitFun products for another duo, then gifting it to them with shade.
 Gigi Goode and Jackie Cox win the mini-challenge.

+Jan (left), who is eliminated from the competition, and Heidi N Closet (right), who win's the episode's main challenge, at RuPaul's DragCon LA in 2022.

-For the main challenge, the contestants must create and market products for the new drag queen lifestyle brand "Droop".
+For the main challenge, the contestants are tasked with creating and marketing products for the new drag queen lifestyle brand Droop.
 Following are the contestants and their products: